We’ve fielded more questions about real estate in the last few years than in the previous two decades combined.

 This is fundamentally different from owning businesses.

 Great businesses reinvest, grow, and compound.
-Real estate requires reinvestment just to stand still.
+Real estate requires constant reinvestment of time and money just to stand still.

 .png)